Guide to Selecting the Right Lease Management Software

 Training and Learning Resources

-The best software providers don’t sell you their product and let you figure it out.
+The best software companies don’t sell you their product and let you figure it out.
 They should offer some sort of onboarding, implementation and training services.
 Ask the sales rep what help you can expect with the implementation process.
 Some will offer free online training courses while others will charge a fee for one-on-one onboarding.
 At a minimum, check out their documentation to get a feel for how easily you can learn the product.

 Occupier Has the Complete Lease Management Software Solution